openstack/releases/doc/source/queens/schedule.rst

 RC1 target week
 ---------------

-The week of XXX - XXX is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate, with a deadline of XXX.
+The week of 5 February 2018 is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate, with a deadline of 8 February 2018.

 .. _q-hard-sf: